-Spanish Body Parts: Vocabulary and Practical Implementation
+Spanish Body Parts: Vocabulary, Idioms, and Culture

 Spanish Body Parts: The Vocabulary

 The Spanish-speaking world—known in linguistics as the hispanosphere—is bursting at its seam with a variety of slang.
 Of course, these nuggets of informal speech differ in each country, so we will focus only on the general words used and understood in every hispanophone (Spanish-speaking) culture.

 With an excellent basic foundation in understanding, you will be able to learn the relevant words much quicker and improve comprehension more efficiently by asking questions.

 Want some free study materials?
 Download these Exclusive Homeschool Spanish Academy Human Body Vocabulary flashcards to keep on hand!

 The Human Body (el cuerpo humano)

 |el cuerpo humano

 The Head and Face (la cabeza y la cara)